Đề ôn thi Đề thi vào lớp 10 Tây Ninh môn Tiếng Anh - Mã đề TNI-85

 The job was so shoddy that I had to request a full refund.

-1. It was so a shoddy job that I had to request a full refund.
+1. It was such shoddy that I had to request a full refund.

 2. It was such shoddy job that I had to request a full refund.